I spent the last few days looking at flowers. It started with a trip to the New York Botanical Garden and ended with photos on my phone.

 Here we see hard-edged geometry familiar to the non-mathematicians among us.
 It’s beautiful.

 As I said though, I know little about flowers and plants.
-I do enjoy a good Internet rabbit hole though and came across two things:
+I do enjoy a good Internet rabbit hole though and came across two things.

 So there’s that.

 I’m not color savvy.
 At all.
+Which is too bad since I do a lot of design.

 I learned my 256 shades of gray years ago, considered it an accomplishment and have basically stuck with it ever since.